LittleSkinChina/manual/en/newbee/mod.md

 :::

 ::: warning
-Except for SkinPort, you should only use a skin mod or Yggdrasil.
-Do not enable both at the same time, otherwise, the skin might not load normally.
+Except for SkinPort, you should only use either one skin mod or authlib-injector (Yggdrasil API).
+DO NOT use multiple methods or mods at the same time, otherwise, the skin might not load normally.
 :::

 ## CustomSkinLoader